How to Translate Synonyms in Legal Translation? (1)

 A warranty, representations, undertaking, indemnity, covenant or agreement on the part of two or more persons binds them jointly and severally.

 The major purpose of using this kind of synonyms is to show their meanings in common for better clarification of the sentence.
 For good translation, not only should the target language correspond to the source language, but also make the target audience understood the source language.
-Therefore, when we translate this kind of synonyms, the first thing we should do is to deeply understand those words, and then pick up the most accurate and concise words for translation based on the source language and purposes of the documents.
+Therefore, when we translate these kinds of synonyms, the first thing we should do is to deeply understand those words, and then pick up the most accurate and concise words for translation based on the source language and purposes of the documents.

 Need a translation service?